 This wasn’t my initial dinner plan, but when I realized I had some leftover smoked salmon (from the recipe I originally made to go with my Brown Soda Bread with Steel Cut Oats), I thought back to a restaurant meal I wanted to recreate.

-I had one of those 3-ounce packages of cream cheese on hand and figured I would use that.
-As it turned out, I used just over half for 8 eggs, and it was plenty to flavor the eggs in a creamy, unique way.
-One to one-and-a-half slices of smoked salmon for every two eggs is a good ratio.
-Dice the cream cheese and keep in the fridge until ready to toss in the pan.
+I happened to have a 3-ounce package of cream cheese on hand and figured I would use that.
+I ended up using just over half for eight eggs, and it was plenty to flavor the eggs in a creamy, unique way.
+One to one-and-a-half slices of smoked salmon for every two eggs is an equally good ratio.

 Although we ate the eggs for dinner, this would be an amazing breakfast or brunch dish and perfect for company!

 - 8 eggs, beaten

-- kosher salt and pepper
+- Kosher salt and fresh black pepper

-- 1 1/2-2 ounces cream cheese, diced and cold
+- 1½ – 2 ounces cream cheese, diced and cold

 - 5 slices smoked salmon

-- chives, snipped
+- Fresh chives, snipped

-When eggs are just about cooked to your liking, gently stir in the cream cheese, then the smoked salmon.
-Garnish with snipped chives.
+When eggs are just about cooked to your liking, gently stir in the cream cheese, followed by the smoked salmon.
+Remove from the heat, garnish with snipped chives, and enjoy.